aayc/finances/README.md

 # Finances 💰

-A personal finance dashboard built with Streamlit that integrates with Beancount accounting files.
+A personal finance dashboard built with Streamlit that loads Beancount accounting files directly from Azure File Share.

 ## Features